jcburley/joker/GOSTD.md

 Multiple return values are converted to a (Clojure) vector of the arguments, each treated as its own return value as far as this section of the document is concerned.

-Types are returned as `GoObject` wrappers, and numbers are returned as `Int`, `BigInt`, `Double`, or whatever is best suited to handle the range of possible return values.
+Most package-defined types are returned as `GoObject` wrappers, while builtin types are returned as `String`, `Int`, `BigInt`, `Double`, or whatever is best suited to handle the range of possible return values.

 Returned `GoObject` instances can:
 * Be ignored (they'll presumably be garbage-collected at some point)